coderefinery/2025-03-25-workshop/content/join.md

  to follow the workshop and provide own on-site support.
 If you want to support your local community, you can arrange your own local event.
 This can be on-site or online.
-You can choose to arange your own registration or do the registration via us.
+You can choose to arrange your own registration or do the registration via us.
 You and your potential team leaders will get onboarding from us (see schedule).